Eliot-Roxbergh/notes_pinephone/README.md

 Sometimes menus don't show and only flicker, but generally it is usable and e.g. possible to go into settings, clear cookies, install addons etc.

 [1] - Lecture: Is there hope for Linux on smartphones?, 2020-08-20, https://youtu.be/jdl1x3DkMEg?t=1256

+### Music

+Playing music works OK (I only tried VLC), can pause etc. on lock screen.
+Not sure how to achieve very long battery time while using it as music player, as it then must not enter suspend mode.

 # Security